Edited by: Stella Shon

 Chase’s newest airline card is a great option for Air Canada flyers.
 With it, you’ll earn Aeroplan points at the following rates:

-Plus, the card comes with automatic Aeroplan 25K elite status for your first 2 calendar years, free checked bags on Air Canada flights, a Global Entry/TSA PreCheck/Nexus credit, trip delay insurance, baggage delay insurance, rental car insurance, and much more!
+Plus, the card comes with automatic Aeroplan 25K elite status for your first 2 calendar years, free checked bags on Air Canada flights, a Global Entry, TSA PreCheck, or NEXUS credit, trip delay insurance, baggage delay insurance, rental car insurance, and much more!

 Fans of Marriott hotels will definitely want to take a look at the Marriott Boundless card.
-In addition to a nice welcome bonus, this card earns 6x points at Marriott properties and 2x points on all other purchases, so it’s easy to rack up plenty of Marriott Bonvoy points.
+In addition to a nice welcome bonus, this card earns up to 17x points at Marriott properties, so it’s easy to rack up plenty of Marriott Bonvoy points.

 While the Marriott Boundless card does have an annual fee, it comes with a free night certificate that you can use at any location (with a value of up to 35,000 points).
 This alone can make up for the annual fee, making this card a no-brainer for Marriott loyalists.